- Code COMP4130

-- techniques for verification and validation of various artefacts that are typically produced during the development of small to large software systems.
+- Assess and apply techniques for verification and validation of various artefacts that are typically produced during the development of small to large software systems.

-- software process and measurement techniques which have been found to enhance the capability and maturity of software development organisations.
+- Assess and apply software process and measurement techniques which have been found to enhance the capability and maturity of software development organisations.

 Mapping of Learning Outcomes to Assessment and Professional Competencies